 Cheese Board Ideas: How to Choose Cheeses

-Would you like to make a refined aperitif for your friends?
-Here are some ideas for a cheese board that your guests will remember for a long time!
+Would you like to make a refined aperitif?
+Here are some ideas for a cheese board that your friends will remember for a long time!

 - Opt for cheeses with different textures and types of milk or propose a narrow selection.
 A cheese board worthy of the name should include a good variety of cheeses or, on the contrary, a restricted and reasoned selection.
 Variety may relate to the type of milk (cow, sheep and goat cheese), the consistency or the place of origin (Italy, Spain and USA).
 You can mix different cheeses with no fear!
 Serve at least one piece of each type and try to create variations from fresh, soft and creamy to aged and hard cheeses, highlighting styles, textures, aspects and different types of milk, in order to create an appealing presentation and offer a wide range of flavors.